 Damage done by the Tavern bomb was much more extensive than that of the one that went off on Woodyear street.
 In the latter section, numerous windows were shattered, metal slugs were driven through shutters, ceilings, and floors, but the effect was scattered along both sides of the street and was spread over a wide area.

 The Tavern, [Druid Hill Ave. and Whitelock St.] however, took the brunt of the second bombing.
 Placed by a side door, the bomb tore it from its hinges and shattered the sill, the brick frame, and the stone doorstep.
-The interior of the Tavern was also extensively damaged by flying the breeze and metal slugs.
+The interior of the Tavern was also extensively damaged by flying debris and metal slugs.
 The bombs were similar in that they were more than just explosive, they were each filled with metal debris and washers.

 Photo courtesy Patrick J Byrne